matusnovak/rpi-tftgl/README.md

 **Is there touch screen support?**

 Yes, with support of ADS7843 chip which should be right next to SSD1963 LCD driver.
 Note that my implementation may not be perfect!
 Don't tell me I did not warn you!
 (You can always use any other SPI driven library for ADS7843 chip).
+In case you want to disable touch sensor driver, or want to use a different library, you can use `TFTGL_IGNORE_TOUCH` flag when calling `tftglInit()` in order to skip SPI initialisation.

 **What extra libraries do I need?**